 Confronted with humanity’s crisis of identity, some thinkers have proposed the reimagination of national identity.
 A newly enlightened and capaciously inclusive form of nationalism, they suggest, can provide a shared context of belonging within which various narrower identities and attachments can be reconciled.2For example, see: Amy Chua, Political Tribes: Group Instincts and the Fate of Nations (New York: Penguin Press, 2018); Francis Fukuyama, Identity: The Demand for Dignity and the Politics of Resentment (New York: Farrar, Straus and Giroux, 2018); Mark Lilla, The Once and Future Liberal (New York: Harper, 2017); Yascha Mounk, The Great Experiment: Why Diverse Democracies Fall Apart and What We Can Do About It (New York: Penguin Press, 2022).
 But solutions rooted in national identity, or in other familiar concepts such as liberal democracy, are struggling to resolve the crisis.

 From the perspective of the Bahá’í teachings, the solution to our crisis of identity lies in the genuine and deeply felt recognition of human oneness.
 Specifically, the Bahá’í writings suggest that only a collective identity3As social psychologists explain, identity is a (self-)categorization that holds significant emotional meaning, typically entailing thick ties of empathy, solidarity, belonging, and love.
 Ties of identity thus differ from other, more cerebral or emotionally thin bonds of universal human connection such as those that might result, for example, from a rational commitment to the equal moral worth of all persons.
 See Monroe, K. R., Hankin, J., & Van Vechten, R.B.
 (2000).
 The psychological foundations of identity politics.
 The Annual Review of Political Science, 3(1), 419-447.
 2000. rooted in the oneness of humankind can resolve our present crisis and fundamentally relieve the various long-standing tensions that surround it.
-The previously cited passage from Universal House of Justice goes on to elaborate this point:
+The previously cited passage from the Universal House of Justice goes on to elaborate this point:

 “Rival conceptions about the primacy of a particular people are peddled to the exclusion of the truth that humanity is on a common journey in which all are protagonists.
 Consider how radically different such a fragmented conception of human identity is from the one that follows from a recognition of the oneness of humanity.
 In this perspective, the diversity that characterizes the human family, far from contradicting its oneness, endows it with richness.
 Unity, in its Bahá’í expression, contains the essential concept of diversity, distinguishing it from uniformity.
 It is through love for all people, and by subordinating lesser loyalties to the best interests of humankind, that the unity of the world can be realized and the infinite expressions of human diversity find their highest fulfilment.”4Universal House of Justice, letter to the Bahá’ís of the World, 18 January 2019.
 On humanity’s crisis of identity and the principle of human oneness, see also: Universal House of Justice, letter to the Followers of Bahá’u’lláh in the Democratic Republic of the Congo, 1 November 2022.